-3.1 Safety Precautions
+4.1 Safety Precautions

-The following precautions are suggestions and reminders of commonly recognized safe practices as well as specific hazards to be avoided, and are not implied to be sufficient to ensure the safety of untrained personnel in all circumstances.
-Neither is this manual a substitute for technical manuals covering the equipment being measured.
+The following precautions are suggestions and reminders of commonly recognized safe practices to be adopted and specific hazards to be avoided and are not implied to be sufficient to safeguard untrained personnel in all circumstances.
+Neither is this manual a substitute for technical manuals covering the equipment in which measurements are to be made.
 Always refer to the equipment manual and its specific warnings and instructions and observe them as well as those contained herein.

 - a.
-The 260-8 should only be used by personnel qualified to recognize shock hazards and trained in the safety precautions required to avoid possible injury. - b.
-Do not connect any terminal of this Instrument to a circuit point at which a voltage exceeding 1000 volts AC or DC may exist with respect to earth ground.
-(Refer to Table 1-1, item 16.) - c.
+The 260-8P should only be used by personnel qualified to recognize shock hazards and trained in the safety precautions required to avoid possible injury. - Do not connect any terminal of this Instrument to a circuit point at which a voltage exceeding 1000V AC or DC may exist with respect to earth ground.
+(Ref.
+Table 1-1, Item 16.) - c.
 Turn off power and discharge any capacitors in the circuit to be measured before connecting to or disconnecting from it. - d.
-Before using this Instrument, check accessories, if any, and test leads for missing, damaged, deteriorated or otherwise faulty insulating parts.
-Do not use, or permit the use of, equipment with faulty insulation until it has been properly repaired. - e.
-Always wear safety glasses when working in electrical circuitry. - f.
+Before using this Instrument, check accessories (if any) and test leads for missing, damaged, deteriorated or otherwise faulty insulating parts.
+Do not use, or permit the use of equipment with faulty insulation until it has been properly repaired. - e.
+Always wear safety glasses when working with electrical circuitry.

+- f.
 Do not work alone on high voltage circuits.
-Make certain that someone capable of giving aid is watching nearby. - g.
+Make certain that someone capable of giving aid is nearby and alert. - g.
 Do not handle the Instrument, its test leads, or the circuitry while high voltage is being applied. - h.
 Hands, shoes, floor, and workbench must be dry.
-Avoid making measurements under humid, damp, or other environmental conditions that could effect the dielectric withstanding voltage of the test leads or Instrument. - i.
-Do not change switch settings or test lead connections while the circuit is energized.
-A mistake could damage the instrument and cause personal injury.

-- j.
-Locate all voltage sources and accessible current paths before making connections to circuitry. - k.
+Avoid making measurements under humid, damp, or other environmental conditions that could effect the dielectric withstanding voltage of the test leads or Instruments. - Do not change switch settings or test lead connections while the circuit is energized.
+A mistake could result in damage to the Instrument and personal injury. - j.
+Locate all voltage sources and accessible current paths before making connections to circuitry.
+High voltages may appear unexpectedly or in unexpected locations in faulty equipment.
+An open bleeder resistor, for example, may result in a capacitor retaining a dangerous charge. - k.
 Make certain that the equipment being worked upon is properly grounded and fuses are of the proper type and rating. - I. Double check switch positions and jack connections before applying power to the Instrument. - m.
 Remain alert for low voltage circuits which may be floating at high voltage with respect to earth ground and for composite voltages (AC + DC) such as are found in r-f amplifiers.
-The floating voltage or composite voltage must not exceed the Instrument's rated maximum circuit-to-ground voltage. - n.
+The floating voltage or composite voltage must not exceed the Instruments rated maximum circuit-to-ground voltage. - n.
 Do not make electrical measurements where the air may contain explosive concentrations of gas or dust such as in mines, grain elevators, gasoline stations or in the presence of charging batteries until determined to be safe by qualified personnel.
-Note that even metallic dusts can be explosive. - o.
-No General Purpose VOM is to be used to make electrical measurements on blasting circuits or blasting caps.
+Note that even metallic dusts can be explosive. - No General Purpose VOM is to be used to make electrical measurements on blasting circuits or blasting caps.